Jupyter Notebook Python Virtual Environment

 If everything this far has been set up correctly the final step is as easy as opening a web browser of choice on your local machine and entering the correct URL.
 If you followed the directions exactly, you can now use the URL from above changing the compute node to localhost in your local browser to connect to Jupyter Notebook server running on the compute node on Caviness.

-If you are not able to connect to the Jupyter Notebook session at this point, then you will need to review the prior steps and make sure that you had added and configured the ssh tunnel properly based on your compute node.
-Remember, the ssh tunnel connection will have to remain open the entire time while you are using Jupyter Notebook.
+If you are not able to connect to the Jupyter Notebook session at this point, then you will need to review the prior steps and make sure that you have added and configured the SSH tunnel properly based on your compute node.
+Remember, the SSH tunnel connection will have to remain open the entire time while you are using Jupyter Notebook.

 • technical/recipes/jupyter-notebook.txt